phronmophobic/blog/markdown/reusable-ui-components.md

 ```

 This example doesn't look so bad, but there's a huge cost.
 Not only is manually writing code to unpack and repack nested data a waste of time, but the `:toggle-done` handler unnecessarily couples the toggling operation with the nested location of the value.
 For a small application, it's not a big deal, but the cost grows quickly as the size of the app grows.
-The coupling between the operation and a particular nested location doesn't just affect reuse, but it also hinders testing ui components in isolation.
+The coupling between the operation and a particular nested location doesn't just affect reuse, but it also hinders testing UI components in isolation.

 ## Incidental State

-Using pure functions is great and all, but we've got a huge problem, we often want to use a subcomponent and the subcomponent may have some incidental state that we really don't care about.
+Using pure functions is great and all, but we've got a huge problem.
+We often want to use a subcomponent and the subcomponent may have some incidental state that we really don't care about.
 For example, when we use a textbox, we usually only care about the the text being edited and couldn't care less about the current state of the cursor or text selection.
 Usually.
 Sometimes we do care about the cursor position, but not the text selection or vice versa.

 One common mistake made by UI frameworks is that the subcomponent author decides which state is incidental rather than the code using the subcomponent.
 A key observation is that whether or not subcomponent state is incidental or essential depends on the use case.
 The parent component should always be in charge of deciding which state is essential and which state is incidental.
 Essential state should be provided explicitly.
 Ideally, incidental state should be provided implicitly so that the parent component doesn't have to think about how to wire state that isn't directly related to the problem being solved.